David-PHM-Digital/Pledges/README2.md

 # PHM Digital Pledges

 Welcome to the PHM Digital Pledges repository.
-Here, we share our commitments to Diversity, Equity, and Inclusion (DEI), Environmental Sustainability, and Social Impact.
+Here, we share our commitments to Diversity, Equity, and Inclusion (DEI), Environmental Sustainability, Social Impact, Work-Life Balance, and Career Growth & Learning.
 These pledges reflect our ongoing dedication to responsible and positive action in the digital sector.

 ## Our Commitments